Netherlands

 Candidate Profile

-The Commission prefers applications from graduate students whose projects involve full-time graduate study, or combine research and advanced graduate courses and seminars at Dutch universities, conservatories and art schools.
-Students working toward their Ph.D. degrees who can carry out well-formulated independent research projects will also be considered.
+The Fulbright Commission the Netherlands will accept applications from students who will do a Master degree program, or who combine research and advanced graduate courses and seminars at Dutch universities, conservatories and art schools.
+Applications for an indepedent research project will also be consideren, as well as students working toward their Ph.D. degrees to carry out well-formulated independent research projects.

 Applicants planning to do an independent research project immediately after receiving a Bachelor's degree should have a significant amount of research experience.